What is the SECURE 2.0 Act?

 - If you're 70½ or older, you now have the flexibility to make a one-time QCD to certain entities that were previously ineligible to receive one.
 This flexibility allows you to reduce your taxable income in the year of donation (up to $50,000), while continuing to receive an income stream from the donated assets, taxed as ordinary income.

-- To be eligible for the one-time QCD, the charitable entity must be exclusively funded with QCDs, and the income stream may only go to the donor or donor's spouse.
+- To be eligible for the one-time QCD, the charitable entity must be exclusively funded with QCDs, and the income stream may go only to the donor or donor's spouse.
 Additionally, for a charitable gift annuity, fixed payments of 5% or more must start no later than one year from funding.
 Given these eligibility requirements, you should weigh the income benefits against the cost and complexity of setting up and funding one of these entities.

 3. Higher limits and enhanced flexibility for contributions (generally):